Table of Contents

 The Impact Of Food Waste On The Environment

-However, by taking action to manage their food waste effectively, restaurants can reduce their environmental impact and contribute to a more sustainable food system.
+However, by taking action to manage their food waste effectively, restaurants can reduce their impact on the enviornment and contribute to a more sustainable food system.

-Here are some ways that restaurant food waste impacts the environment:
+Here are some ways that restaurant food wastage impacts the environment:

 When food waste is disposed of in landfills, it decomposes and produces methane, a potent greenhouse gas that contributes to climate change.

-In fact, food waste is responsible for around 8% of global greenhouse gas emissions.
+In fact, It is responsible for around 8% of global greenhouse gas emissions.

 Food production requires significant amounts of natural resources such as water, land, and energy.